blanktphan/roadmap.sh-solutions/README.md

 | :------------------------- | :------------------------------------ | :---------------------------------- | :---------------------- |
 | **Task Tracker** | Build a CLI app to track your tasks and manage your to-do list. | `Programming Language`, `CLI`, `Filesystem` | [Open]()
 | **GitHub User Activity** | Use GitHub API to fetch user activity and display it in the terminal. | `Programming Language`, `CLI`, `API Consumption` | [Open]() |

+Click [here](./python-Language-projects/) to see more for Python projects.

 ---

 ## 📂 Frontend Projects list